It’s a good idea to run brew

 </plist>

-Load the .plist file
+#Load the .plist

-To load the .plist file, there are two options available:
+file, there are two options available:

 launchctl